 Pure Contributory Negligence Laws

 Alabama follows the pure contributory negligence system of fault.
 This means that if the injured party and/or parties are found to be even slightly at fault for the accident, they will be unable to collect compensation for damages.

 Caps on Damages

 There are caps on certain types of damages in Alabama.
 When it comes to punitive damages, which can be awarded in addition to compensatory damages and is intended to further punish the responsible party, there is a set amount that cannot be exceeded.
 Punitive damages cannot exceed $500,000 or surpass three times the amount of compensatory damages, whichever is greater.

 We know these laws can be challenging to understand without legal guidance.
 That’s why our team highly recommends that you contact an attorney who is familiar with the many laws that can impact your claim.

 Contact Long & Long!
 We’re Ready to Review Your Case

 Our personal injury lawyers are dedicated to serving the residents of Spanish Fort and communities across Baldwin County, Alabama, through strong, compassionate legal representation.

 If you or a loved one suffered injuries as a result of someone else’s careless actions, you may be entitled to compensation for damages.
-We understand the devastating effects that an accident has on a victim and their family.
+We understand the devastating effects that an accident has on you and your family.
 We will fight for the maximum amount of compensation you deserve and need to move on with your life after the accident.